 Yesterday, Ufone gathered leading bloggers of Pakistan in Karachi for giving them a chance to meet five heroes of Pakistan.
 Who are they, let’s find out.

 This past Ramadan, we came to know about Parveen Saeed who is running ‘Khana Ghar’ a project for feeding the poor people in her area which she calls “Khuda Ki Basti.”
 She provides food to nearly 3500 people every day and only charges Rs.
 3 per person.
-It almost cost her approximately PKR 800,000 a month for arranging the food for people who are mostly laborer and do not have means to feed themselves.
+It almost cost her approximately PKR 800,000 a month for arranging the food for people who are mostly laborer and do not have the means to feed themselves.
 Therefore, Khana Ghar has become their home for getting rid of their hunger.
 She tells that the entire fund to support her fight again social unjust comes from Pakistani philanthropist from Karachi and abroad.

 Parveen who studied Mass Communication started this journey some 15 years ago from Surjani Town when she came to know that a mother had killed her two children because she had no means to feed them.
 The incident convinced and pursued her [Parveen] to open a kitchen for the people of her town so they could not think about any negativity due to extreme hunger.